ahplummer/envconsul-vault/Readme.md

 4) The Vault file store will be stored in a directory on the host machine, to prevent data loss of secrets.
 5) You will see secrets that originate with Vault being passed to a child process using `envconsul`.

+# To run from the repos
+1) Get your IP loaded up in `env` file.
-TLDR: to execute the containers for this test, `$ docker-compose up -d --build` will build and run them.
+2) The command `$ docker-compose up -d --build` will build and run the containers.
 You'll then want to ensure that Vault is init'd and unsealed, configured as instructed below.
 You can then execute `docker-compose exec envconsul envconsul -upcase -config=/envconsul/config.json testapp.sh`, or simply `env` at the end (instead of testapp.sh).

 # Manual Project Setup for this tutorial